 01.Travel insurance traps

-Travel insurance websites can take you from a drop-down menu to digging for your credit card faster than you can say "Don't forget the passports".
-The fact that so many of these websites include a "Have you already left Australia?" checkbox just goes to show how little thought some people put into buying travel insurance.
+Travel insurance websites can take you from a drop-down menu to digging for your credit card faster than you can say "don't forget the passports".
+The fact that so many of these websites include a "Have you already left Australia?" checkbox shows how little thought some people put into buying travel insurance.

 If your travel agent has taken your money but goes broke before they handed the funds over to the airlines and hotels you've booked, how many travel insurance policies will reimburse you for lost funds?

 Answer: None.
-And since the Travel Compensation Fund is now being wound down, there is less protection for consumers if their travel agent goes bust.
+And since the Travel Compensation Fund is being wound down, there's less protection for consumers if their travel agent goes bust.
 But all is not lost, travel agents can now take out their own insolvency insurance.
-This is optional though, so if you are booking through a travel agent, ask them what steps they have taken to protect your funds.
+This is optional though, so if you're booking through a travel agent, ask them what steps they've taken to protect your funds.

 If your travel agent goes broke and leaves you out of pocket, and they didn't have insolvency insurance, are you able to get you money back some other way?

 Answer: Yup.
 Some banks will give consumers a "chargeback" if they pay for something on their credit card and don't end up actually getting it.
-But if you pay using cash or Eftpos (by selecting "cheque" or "savings") you cannot get chargeback.
-Keep in mind that credit cards can attract hefty surcharges and high interest rates, so consider if this is the best payment option for you.
+But if you pay using cash or Eftpos (by selecting "cheque" or "savings") you can't get a chargeback.
+Cards can also attract hefty surcharges and high interest rates, so consider if this is the best payment option for you.

 Travel agents cannot require you to give up your right to chargeback.
 Our consumer protection agencies are likely to treat this as an unfair contract term.
 To be safe, don't accept any contract terms that require giving up chargeback rights.

 If the airline you booked your tickets with goes broke, how many travel insurance policies will hand your money back?

-Answer: In our latest travel insurance comparison, only 7 out of 29 brands reviewed.
+Answer: In our latest travel insurance comparison, only seven out of the 29 brands reviewed.
 That's why...